More than 100 killed in Yemen missile, drone attack

 "The disgraceful actions of the Huthi militia without a doubt confirm its unwillingness to (achieve) peace, because it knows nothing but death and destruction and is a cheap Iranian tool in the region," it quoted Hadi as saying.
 United Nations envoy Martin Griffiths condemned the aerial attack and what he said was the escalation of military activities in three governorates "where airstrikes, missiles and ground attacks reportedly took place".

 "I have said before that the hard-earned progress that Yemen has made on de-escalation is very fragile.
 Such actions can derail this progress," he said in a statement.
-"I urge all parties to stop the escalation now and to direct their energy away from the military front and into the politics."
+EU foreign policy spokesman Peter Stano said in a statement late Sunday that "all parties should show restraint and engage constructively with the UN Special Envoy to end the conflict."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)